MorenoMiguelES/CD-computdynamics/README.md

 # CD-computdynamics

-This repository contains the material for the class Computational Dynamics of the Computational Engineering Master of Lehrstuhl für Technische Mechanik, Friedrich-Alexander-Universität (FAU) Erlangen-Nürnberg.
+This repository contains the material for the course Computational Dynamics of the Computational Engineering Master of Lehrstuhl für Technische Mechanik, Friedrich-Alexander-Universität (FAU) Erlangen-Nürnberg.

 Teacher:
 - Miguel Angel Moreno-Mateos (miguel.moreno@fau.de)